serverlessworkflow/specification/specification.md

 [State Information Filtering](#State-Information-Filtering) section for more information.

 All expressions must follow the [JsonPath](https://github.com/json-path/JsonPath) format and can be evaluated with a JsonPath expression evaluator.
-JSONPath expressions can traverse the workflow JSON data.
+JsonPath expressions can traverse the workflow JSON data.

 All expressions are written inside double braces: